 Students may register and begin studies during open enrollment.
-Please refer to the academic calendar for dates.
+Please refer to the academic calendar on the ACBI website for dates.

 Registration is not complete until the student's account is current with ACBI.
 No student is permitted to begin studies without completing registration.